arichornlover/YouTubeRebornPlus/README.md

 >
 > - And more...

 2. **iSponsorBlock:** Skips annoying sponsor ads inside videos. iSponsorBlock is based on [SponsorBlock engine](https://sponsor.ajay.app/).
-This is iOS version of SponsorBlock extension.
+This is iOS version of the SponsorBlock extension.

+3. **YTABGoodies:** allow you to disable some YouTube A/B testing features.
+It is a combination of several tweaks, such as:

+> - YouAreThere: disable "Video paused.
+Continue watching?" popup in YouTube app when you play a long video.
+>
+> - YouRememberCaption: make YouTube remember your video caption setting (if not already).
+>
+> - YTNoCheckLocalNetwork: block the Local Network permisson popup.
+>
+> - YTSystemAppearance: sync the YouTube theme (dark/light) with the system theme.

+4. **YTClassicVideoQuality:** since YouTube v16.xx, you need one more step to change the video quality.
+YTClassicVideoQuality brings back the old video quality selector, which is a lot better than the new one.

+5. **NOYTPremium:** Remove YouTube Premium upsell alerts.

+6. **YTUHD:** unlock VP9 codec and in effect, enables video quality of 2K and 4K.
+You can enable/disable YTUHD in YouTube Settings => Video quality preferences.

+7. **YouPiP:** enable **native PiP** in the YouTube app.
+YouPiP requires iOS > 14.0.

+> -
+>
+>

+5.